HFrutos/streamlit-house-price-prediction/README.md

 ## Usage

+This section outlines how to use the different components of the project, from data collection to running the application.
+Ensure your virtual environment is active (`source venv/bin/activate`) before running any Python scripts.

 ### 1. Data Collection (Web Scraping)
 The scripts to collect data from pisos.com are located in the `scrapers/` directory.
 *Note: Web scraping should be done responsibly and in accordance with the website's terms of service and `robots.txt`.*